DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FOREX-CONTRACT/SETUP/Forex-contract-parameters.md

 **Field** 	                      | **Description**
 :-------------------------------- |:-------------------------------------
 <ins>**Warnings**</ins>
 **Increase to a PO warning** 	    |	Pertains to value increase of Purchase orders which have Forex contracts attached.
 Set here if D365 must give a **Warning** or **Error** message when the increased Purchase order value exceeds the attached Forex contract amount.
-Expiry date warning	Pertains to verification on whether due date on documents match with the expiry date of Forex contract.
-Set here if D365 must ‘Warn’ or give an ‘Error’ message when the due date and expiry date do not match.
+**Expiry date warning**           |	Pertains to verification on whether due date on documents match with the expiry date of Forex contract.
+Set here if D365 must **Warn** or give an **Error** message when the due date and expiry date do not match.
-Cash in
+<ins>**Cash in**</ins>
-Cash in journal	The journal used to post cash in transactions.
+**Cash in journal**               |	The journal used to create cash in transactions.
-Default bank account	Default bank account for cash in journals.
+**Default bank account**          |	Default bank account for cash in journals.

 ## Number sequence
-Use the **Number sequences** tab on the **EDI parameters** page to assign number sequence codes to the different number sequences that the EDI module uses.
+Use the **Number sequences** tab on the **Forex contract parameters** page to assign number sequence codes to the Forex contracts module.
 The following table describes the purpose of each of those number sequences.
 For more information about number sequences, see [Number sequences overview](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/fin-ops/organization-administration/number-sequence-overview) and its related topics.

-> Note: Number sequences displayed is dependent on enabled licensed modules.

 **Reference** 	                  | **Description**
 :-------------------------------- |:-------------------------------------
-**EDI number**                    |	Unique identifier for EDI staging.
-This stores the data in D365 in an intermediary/staging tables before creating the target record.
-**ASN number**                    |	Unique identifier when creating a Customer Advanced Shipping Notice (ASN) record.
-Customer license only
-**Reconciliation Id**             |	Unique identifier when creating a 3PL Reconciliation Id.
-3PL license only **Group control number**          |	Unique identifier when creating outbound records.
-The Inbound functional acknowledgement needs to refer to the outbound document's Group control number in order to reconcile against the correct outbound record and update the Received status to Yes.

-Number sequences tab
-The Forex contact parameter contains the following fields on the Number sequences tab Field	Description
-Forex number	Specify the number sequence used to allocate Forex Contract ID.
+**Forex number**                  |	Specify the number sequence used to allocate Forex Contract ID.